Bal Tabarin (film)

 Bal Tabarin is a 1952 American drama film directed by Philip Ford and starring Muriel Lawrence, William Ching, Claire Carleton and Steven Geray.
 The film was released on June 1, 1952 by Republic Pictures.

-Synopsis
+Plot

 Judy Allen, a struggling American singer takes a job as a secretary to a wealthy man.
 When he is then killed, she flees from the police and takes shelter in the Paris apartment of her friend Stella Simmons.
 There she manages to get a job performing at the Bal Tabarin nightclub.